The proposal must be for a new project or process

 Community Innovation Grant Eligibility

-- To be selected for funding, organizations must be a legally incorporated entity with 501(c)(3) status.
+- Organizations must be a legally incorporated entity with 501(c)(3) status.
 Organizations with a fiscal agent are also eligible to apply.

 - Organizations must carry out their work in Minnesota.

 - If your organization has received a grant from Headwaters Foundation, you must fulfill all reporting requirements in order to be eligible you must not have any outstanding overdue final reports.

 - If you have received a Headwaters’ Community Innovation Grant in the last 12 months, your project must be complete and your final report submitted in order to apply again.

 - Headwaters Foundation encourages emerging organizations to apply for funding.